If creating a beautiful, bright and organized space for learning is on your wish list, read on!

-The textures, the colours, the smells, the feel, the vibe you get when you enter a space.
+The Italian word ambiente (amˈbyentē) is used in Reggio schools to describe the textures, the colours, the smells, the feel, the vibe you get when you enter a space.
+Ambiente is so important, that the environment is considered the child's third teacher in a Reggio Emilia-inspired world.

 Why is so much attention given to the space that surrounds our children in the world of Reggio?